snikket-im/snikket-server/docs/advanced/config.md

 The IP address on which the internal HTTP API listens on.
 The default is `127.0.0.1`, so that the API is only accessible from the same server.
 Changing this may be a security risk as some general system information is accessible without authentication.

+### `SNIKKET_TWEAK_MAX_FILE_SIZE_MB`

+The maximum file size users can upload to this server (per file) in units of MiB (1048576 bytes).
+The default is 16 (so 16 MiB maximum file size).

+Files are stored for `SNIKKET_RETENTION_DAYS` days on the server, so increasing this limit also increases the storage use (even though users could simply upload many small files to exhaust storage, a larger limit likely encourages uploading larger files).
+As with text messages, uploaded files are by default encrypted by the apps, so they are not stored without encryption at the server.

+On the other hand, users may expect to be able to share large files (for instance, videos) even in groups (where peer-to-peer transfer is not available), so some instances will want to increase it.

+(In the future, there may be a way to set a daily and overall quota, at which point the options may be promoted to non-tweak level.)

 ### `SNIKKET_INVITE_URL`

 The URL template for invitation links.
 The server needs to know under which address the invitation service is hosted.